enthought/mayavi/docs/source/mayavi/auto/example_flight_graph.rst

 --------------------------------------------------------------------

-An example showing a graph display between cities positionned on the Earth surface.
+An example showing a graph display between cities positioned on the Earth surface.

 This graph displays the longest fligh routes operated by Boing